Hodge structures associated to SU(p,1): Semidomination

-\begin{definition} We say that an abelian variety $A$ is \emph{stably semidominated} by a set $\sX$ of abelian varieties if every power of $A$ is semidominated by~$\sX$. \end{definition}

-\begin{remark} We will see in Theorem~\ref{semi} below that if $A$ is semidominated by $\sX$, then, $A$ is dominated by abelian varieties.
+\begin{remark} We will see in Theorem~\ref{semi} below that if $A$ is semidominated by~$\sX$, then $A$ is dominated by abelian varieties.
 However, an abelian variety may be dominated by abelian varieties without being semidominated by any set of abelian varieties.
-For example, let $A$ be a simple $4$-dimensional abelian variety of type III.
-If $A$ is of \pel-type, then, $A$ is dominated by the set of powers of itself (see \cite{type3ghc}*{Theorem~4.1 and Corollary~4.3}), but, it is not semidominated by any set of abelian varieties. \end{remark}
+For example, let $A$ be a simple abelian variety of type~III which satisfies the hypotheses of \cite{type3ghc}*{Theorem~4.1, p.~922}, and assume further that $D(A)$ has center $\bQ$, and $m = \dim_{D(A)} H^1(A, \bQ) \geq 5$.
+Then $A$ is dominated by the set of powers of itself \cite{type3ghc}*{Theorem~4.1, p.~922}, but we claim that it is not semidominated by any set of abelian varieties.
+Suppose otherwise.
+Then by the arguments in the proof of \cite{type3ghc}*{Theorem~5.5, p.~926}, $A$ is semidominated by the set of powers of $A$.
+Now let $V \subset H^m(A, \bQ)$ be an irreducible Hodge structure containing the representation $U_1 = U_{1,\alpha}$ defined in the proof of \cite{type3ghc}*{Theorem~4.1, p.~922}.
+Then $V$ is fully twisted.
+Let $V_1 \subset H^c(A^n, \bC)$ be the $G(A)_{\bC}$-module associated to $U_1$ by Definition~\ref{semidomination}.
+By \cite{type3ghc}*{Lemma~3.3.1, p.~921}, we must have $c=m$.
+Then the smallest Hodge structure $\tV$ containing $V_1$ is isomorphic to $V$ (see the proof of Theorem~\ref{semi}).
+This implies that every Galois conjugate of $U_1$ contains an $(m,0)$-form, which is seen to be false in the proof of \cite{type3ghc}*{Theorem~4.1, p.~922}. \end{remark}

-\begin{lemma} If $A$ is semidominated by $\sX$ and $B$ is semidominated by $\sY$, and if $G'(A \times B) = G'(A) \times G'(B)$, then, $A \times B$ is semidominated by
+\begin{lemma} If $A$ is semidominated by $\sX$ and $B$ is semidominated by $\sY$, and if $G'(A \times B) = G'(A) \times G'(B)$, then $A \times B$ is semidominated by

 \end{lemma}

 \begin{proof} Any irreducible representation of $G'(A \times B)_{\bC}$ is of the form $\rho \otimes \tau$, where $\rho$ is an irreducible representation of $G'(A)_{\bC}$ and $\tau$ is an irreducible representation of $G'(B)_{\bC}$.
 Let